122 mm howitzer 2A18 (D-30)

-With its striking three-leg mounting, the D-30 can be rapidly traversed through 360 degrees.
-Although no longer manufactured in the nations of the former Soviet Union, the D-30 is still manufactured internationally and is in service in more than 60 countries' armed forces.
+With its three-leg mounting, the D-30 can be rapidly traversed through 360 degrees.
+Although no longer manufactured in the countries of the former Soviet Union, the D-30 is still manufactured internationally and is in service in more than 60 countries' armed forces.

-The barrel assembly of the 2A18 gun is used by the 2S1 self-propelled howitzer.
-There are also Egyptian, Chinese, Serbian and Syrian self-propelled variants and conversions.
-The Syrian conversion utilizes the hull of a T-34 tank.
+The barrel assembly of the 2A18 gun is used in the 2S1 Gvozdika self-propelled howitzer.
+There are also Egyptian, Chinese, Serbian, and Syrian self-propelled variants and conversions.
+The Syrian conversion utilizes the hull of the T-34 tank.